wix-incubator/codio/vscode/README.md

 # Codio Format

 ## About
-Codio Format is an open source media format for developers to record and replay the process of programming.
-It combines operations on a code editor and audio.
+Codio Format is an open source media format for developers to record and playback the process of programming.
+It combines code editor operations and audio.

 ## Getting Started With Codio Format in VSCode